-Given that the CMME yields a statistically significant prediction for the sign of the signal over the main teleconnection regions, a one-tailed t-test (on the side predicted by the CMME) could be used on the observations, in which case the 90% confidence level of a two-tailed test would correspond to the 95% confidence level of a one-tailed test.
-However, when loosening
+Given that the CMME yields a statistically significant prediction for the sign of the signal over the main teleconnection regions, a one-tailed t test (on the side predicted by the CMME) could be used on the observations, in which case the 90% confidence level of a two-tailed test would correspond to the 95% confidence level of a one-tailed test.
+However, when loosening the confidence level restriction from 95% to 90% for observed teleconnections, we only see a small increase in the spatial extent of regions that pass the significance test.
+In comparing Figs. 1c and 1d, one can see that the CMME is significant at 95% confidence over a broader area than the observations.

-202 Fig. 2 displays the same information as in Fig. 1, but for Spearman's rank correlation applied to the CMME and observations.
-The teleconnection patterns that result using either the linear 203 or rank method are similar overall, implying that ENSO precipitation teleconnections are 204 robust despite assumptions made about the distribution of rainfall events a priori.
-Differences 205 may be noted between the two methods in particular regions, such as the rank correlation 206 207 deemphasizing the narrow band along the equator in South America in the CMME (Fig. 2b) relative to the linear regression (Fig. 1b), although not in the observations (Fig. 2a).
-The 208 209 region passing significance criteria at the 95% level under the rank correlation of the observations (Fig. 2c) is comparable to that produced for the linear regression of the 210 observations (Fig. 1c), and likewise for the CMME.
-We henceforth focus on linear regression 211 teleconnection patterns, due to the simpler interpretation of the amplitudes.
-212
+Figure 2 displays the same information as in Fig. 1, but for Spearman's rank correlation applied to the CMME and observations.
+The teleconnection patterns that result using either the linear or rank method are similar overall, implying that ENSO precipitation teleconnections are robust despite assumptions made about the distribution of rainfall events a priori.
+Differences may be noted between the two methods in particular regions, such as the rank correlation deemphasizing the narrow band along the equator in South America in the CMME (Fig. 2b) relative to the linear regression (Fig. 1b), although not in the observations (Fig. 2a).
+The region passing significance criteria at the 95% level under the rank correlation of the observations (Fig. 2c) is comparable to that produced for the linear regression of the observations (Fig. 1c), and likewise for the CMME.
+We henceforth focus on linear regression teleconnection patterns on account of the simpler interpretation of the amplitudes.

-214 b.
+b.
 Regional model disagreement

 Another point that can be made with Figs. 1 and 2 is the large-scale agreement between teleconnected precipitation patterns in the CMME and in the observations.
-For reasons discussed in section 5, this agreement is apparent over broader regions where the CMME passes the t-test at 95% confidence, not just in the narrower regions where observations pass the t-test at 95% confidence.
+For reasons discussed in section 5, this agreement is apparent over broader regions where the CMME passes the t test at 95% confidence, not just in the narrower regions where observations pass the t test at 95% confidence.
 However, regional disagreement between observations and the CMME pattern is also seen, especially in regions where the observations have intense precipitation.
-In addition, the CMME exhibits a general "smoothing" of teleconnection
+In addition, the CMME exhibits a general "smoothing" of teleconnection patterns.